iszczesniak/cpp/memory/index.md

 longer needed).

-C++ is in stark contrast with other languages, such as Java or C#, where data management is simplified at the cost of performance, and the lack of flexible control.
+C++ is in stark contrast with other languages, such as Java or C#, where data management is simplified at the cost of degraded performance, and constrained management of data.
 For instance, such languages allow allocation of data on the heap only, which deteriorates performance and flexibility, but enables easy implementation of garbage collection.
 Some garbage collectors are even further inefficient, because they are *nondeterministic*, i.e., it is undefined when data are destroyed.

 In the past, the C++ Standard Committee considered the garbage collection support, but dropped it for performance reasons.
 Nowadays,